 Doctor of Philosophy (PhD)

-To learn about the details of the PhD program, feel free to look at our Epi PhD Student Handbook.
+To learn about the details of the PhD program, look at our Epi PhD Student Handbook.

 The Department attracts students nationally and internationally and welcomes applicants from diverse backgrounds.
 Students with one of these academic backgrounds are eligible to apply.